-Jo Ann Hopkins and her 12-year-old Appendix-bred gelding, Blazer, are currently placed third in points in the local 1D barrel racing circuit in Florida.
-However, just three months ago, Blazer underwent surgery at Palm Beach Equine Clinic for a growing cyst in his sinus.
+Jo Ann Hopkins and her 12-year-old Appendix-bred gelding, Blazer, were placed third in points in their local 1D barrel racing circuit.
+However, three months earlier, Blazer underwent surgery at Palm Beach Equine Clinic for a growing cyst in his sinus.
 On August 1, 2015, Dr. Weston Davis, DACVS, performed the surgical procedure on Blazer for an expansile paranasal sinus cyst of the left paranasal sinuses, extending to the right concho-frontal sinus.

 Hopkins noticed that Blazer, who she calls “George” for his laid-back attitude, had a raised knot on his head this spring and consulted with her local vet, Dr. Kelly Alderman.
-The area was monitored closely and remained the same until June, when Hopkins noticed Blazer wheezing while running barrels and the knot increasing in size.
+The area was monitored closely and remained in a similar condition until June, when Hopkins noticed Blazer wheezing while running barrels and the knot increasing in size.

 Dr. Alderman performed radiographs on the site and aspirated the swelling where a substantial amount of fluid was removed.
 She confirmed that the bump was a suspected paranasal sinus cyst.
 At that point, Blazer was referred to Dr. Weston Davis of Palm Beach Equine Clinic, who advised Hopkins that the cyst was likely growing slowly within the sinus for a considerable amount of time with no clinical signs.
 The diagnosis was an expansile paranasal sinus cyst of the left paranasal sinuses, extending to the right frontal sinus.